Karen Handel: Secretary of State of Georgia

 In August 2006, Handel won the Republican primary election for Secretary of State of Georgia, defeating state Senator Bill Stephens of Canton.
-Handel received 56.6% of the vote, to Stephens' 42.4%.
+Handel received 56.6% of the vote, to Stephens's 42.4%.
 In the November 2006 general election, Handel defeated Democratic nominee Gail Buckner, receiving 54.1% of the vote, to Buckner's 41.8%.
 Handel was the first elected Republican secretary of state in Georgia history.
 She served as Georgia Secretary of State from 2007 to 2010.

 Soon after taking office as Georgia Secretary of State, Handel began a project to purge voter rolls.
 The procedure involved matching data with information in various sources, such as the Georgia Department of Driver Services database or the Social Security Administration database.
 Some eligible voters were told that they were "non-citizens", although, in fact, they were citizens.
 Voter suppression allegations were raised, and the rule became the subject of a federal lawsuit by the ACLU of Georgia and MALDEF, which accused Handel's office of engaging in a "systematic purging procedure" expressly barred by federal law within 90 days of elections.

 In 2009, the United States Department of Justice Civil Rights Division (DOJ) ordered a halt to the state's "voter verification" effort (denying it approval under the Voting Rights Act of 1965), determining that "thousands of citizens who are in fact eligible to vote under Georgia law have been flagged", and that the program was "flawed ... [and] frequently subjects a disproportionate number of African-American, Asian, and/or Hispanic voters to additional and, more importantly, erroneous burdens on the right to register to vote".
 This marked the first time since the 1990s that the Justice Department had denied approval to a change in Georgia election practice.

 Handel defended her program, asserting that it was appropriate and necessary.
 A federal judge in Atlanta later dismissed a lawsuit that had accused Handel's successor, Secretary of State Brian Kemp, of illegally bumping Georgia voters off the state's rolls ahead of the 2016 presidential election.
-In the 21-page ruling, U.S. District Judge Timothy C. Batten Sr. said that the state had taken a "reasonable and non-discriminatory" approach in trying to reach voters who had not cast a ballot within the past 7 years to confirm their addresses.
+In the 21-page ruling, U.S. District Judge Timothy C. Batten Sr. said that the state had taken a "reasonable and non-discriminatory" approach in trying to reach voters who had not cast a ballot within the past seven years to confirm their addresses.